Walking Pilgrimage in Devotion to St. Rose Philippine Duchesne

-Individuals or small groups who would like to participate in a pilgrimage that is organized and accompanied by experienced pilgrims are invited to register with a pilgrimage that begins at the shrine church in Mound City on Thursday, October 24th, 2019 and should arrive at the shrine tomb of St Rose Philippine Duchesne on Monday, November 18th, 2019.
+Individuals or small groups who would like to participate in a pilgrimage organized and accompanied by experienced pilgrims are invited to register for our next pilgrimage in Autumn 2020.
+The approximately 26 day pilgrimage begins at the shrine church in Mound City and ends at the shrine tomb of St Rose Philippine Duchesne.
 Our Pilgrim Coordinator is Catherine, you can reach her at email@example.com

 Experienced pilgrims with the Society of Servant Pilgrims will participate in the pilgrimage and make arrangements with parishes and communities along the way to ensure that basic accommodation and meals are available every night.
 Any pilgrims who would prefer commercial accommodations where available must make their own reservations in those instances.
 Pilgrims will be briefed on the options for the day’s route.
 The route is generally quite flat, and once the Katy Trail is met in Clinton, has a superb walking surface.

-The group will assemble in Mound City on the evening of Thursday, October 24, 2019, the walking begins on Friday, October 25th.
-Pilgrims can join from the beginning or at any point along the way.
-The pilgrim group will reach Sedalia on the evening of Saturday, Nov 2, which is an easy alternative starting point because of the Amtrak access.
-Similarly, the group will reach Jefferson City on the evening of November 9th, which has another Amtrak station.
+The group will assemble in Mound City, and pilgrims can join from the beginning or at any point along the way.
+An easy alternative starting point to join the pilgrim group is Sedalia, which is convenient because of the Amtrak access.
+Similarly, pilgrims can join the group in Jefferson City, which has another Amtrak station.

 The number of pilgrims is not fixed but shouldn’t overwhelm the host facilities.
 Beginning at Mound City, a combined group no larger than maybe 12 or 15 would be an appropriate size.
 Anticipating that additional pilgrims will be gathering the group toward St Charles, arriving with a group of 20 to 30 would be manageable.